kanvesh/kanvesh.github.io/resume.md

 </details>

-<details><summary><b>2011-2014: Risk Analyst for Citi</b></summary>
+<details><summary><b>2011-2014: Risk Analyst for Citi (3 Years)</b></summary>
 <br/>
 <p>
 I basically took the first job I could find out of college, working for CitiBank through a consulting firm (TCS).
-I started working for their Risk Analytics division as a developer building and maintaining their internal Microsoft Sharepoint website.
+I started working for their Risk Analytics group as a the lone developer building and maintaining their internal Microsoft Sharepoint website, and make it work on Internet Explorer 6 (ancient even back then, but then banks are like that).
+I did my job and people were happy with it, but I really had no hope of making it as a developer

+But the core function of the group, credit risk modeling, was something I was really drawn to during this time.
+Numbers and probability, it felt right up my alley.
+So, I read some books  on modeling and talked to people to somehow make the switch into the modeling team, but no avail.
+Banks are fairly rigid and it is hard to cut through teams.

+So I started looking out

 Despite lacklustre education, I still had some intrinsic skills, I was good at math and I enjoyed coding and building things.
 </p>